I'm interested in the JCC, but I'm not Jewish...

 What are the family participation requirements?

-At the JCC we value parent and teacher partnerships.
-We ask our parents to volunteer a minimum of 10 hours each school year in their child's classroom.
+At the JCC we value parent/guardian and teacher partnerships.
+We ask our families to volunteer a minimum of 10 hours each school year in their child's classroom.
 Volunteer opportunities include: helping in the classroom, assisting with a fundraiser, planning family events, supervising on field trips, or serving on committees.

 What are the teacher to child ratios?

 2- to 3-Year-Olds

 Ratio: 6-7 to 1

 3- to 4- and 4- to 5-Year-Olds

 Do I need to be a JCC member to enroll?